benhatsor/scepter/README.md

 # mobilescepter
-Inspect Element on the go.

-A web-based inspector with a simple UI to help you understand any site, fast.
+A web-based inspector with a simple UI to help you understand any site, fast and free.